markvoortmanppu/appliedcomputerscience/pages/cmps-163.md

 Upon successful completion of the course, students should be able to:
 1) Illustrate why business analytics is important.
 2) Describe when to apply which business analytics approach.
-3) Apply business analytics approaches to business problems.
+3) Utilize business analytics approaches to business problems.
-4)Interpret business analytic results.
+4) Assess business analytic results.